AlexandraPast/Visual_Analytics/README.md

 # Visual Analytics
-Repository for assignments for the course Visual analytics
+Repository for assignments for the course Visual analytics.

+Consists of 4 projects - 3 class assignments + 1 self-assigned.